CDCgov/childhood-immunization-demand-calculator/README.md

 The example code for nirsevimab demonstrates how one could use this modeling framework to generate hypothetical projections of nirsevimab demand for the 2024/2025 season.

+### Getting started with the example

+1. Set up a Python environment with `poetry install`.
+2. Run preprocessing script `scripts/preprocess.py`.
+This cleans the raw data in `data/` into ready-to-analyze data in `input/`.
+3. Write the scenarios with `scripts/write_scenarios.py`.
+Examine the parameter sets in `input/scenarios.yaml`.
+4. Run and analyze the scenarios with `scripts/scenarios.py`.
+This runs the demand calculations for multiple scenarios and then produces tables and figures.
+5. See output in `output/`.

 ### Population attributes

 The modeled population attributes are: